minprog/programming-2/40 Workshops/30 Workshop 3/40 Programs.md

 visualization exercise, before you get started on problems 4 and 6 and before you turn your problem set in, make sure to comment the visualization code out of *runSimulation()*.

+#### Problem #5

+iRobot is testing out a new robot design.
+The proposed new robots differ in that they change direction randomly **after every time step**, rather than just when they run into walls.
+You have been asked to design a simulation to determine what effect, if any, this change has on room cleaning times.

+Write a new class RandomWalkRobot that inherits from Robot (like StandardRobot) but implements the new movement strategy.
+RandomWalkRobot should have the same interface as StandardRobot.

+**Test out your new class**.
+Perform a single trial with the new RandomWalkRobot implementation and watch the visualization to make sure it is doing the right thing.
+Once you are satisfied, you can call runSimulation again, passing RandomWalkRobot instead of StandardRobot.

+# Hacker Addition

 #### Problem #4

 Now, use your simulation to answer some questions about the robots’ performance.